mebibytedraco/okameron-syntax-reference/okameron_syntax_ref.md

 may not always return 7.
 To be safe, store the result of the expression to a variable and return that.

+### Register values after changing parameter inside function

+If a function changes the value of one of its parameters, the register used to pass the parameter will not be restored, and will instead be updated to match the new value upon return.
+This should be kept in mind when writing assembly code that calls Okameron functions.

 ## Platform-Specific Details